For updates, announcements, data issues and scheduled maintenance, subscribe to the LANCE FIRMS mailing list.

 FIRMS currently offers visualization of monthly burned area images in Web Fire Mapper.
 Please refer to the MODIS Active Fire & Burned Area Products web site for more information regarding the MODIS Burned Area Product.

-What is the difference between FIRMS data sourced from LANCE and MODAPS Collection 5?
+What is the difference between FIRMS data sourced from LANCE FIRMS and University of Maryland?

-There are 3 key differences between data processed by LANCE and MODIS Data Processing System (MODAPS).
-The first is the time taken to process the data: data from LANCE are processed in near-real time (within 3 hours of satellite overpass), while FIRMS data from MODAPS will generally available after a two month lag.
-The second is the “quality assurance” of Level 1B data used to generate the fire product – data from MODAPS are quality checked, and sometimes reprocessed at a later date if some problems are found with specific granules (the reason for the 2 month lag in making the collection from MODAPS available via FIRMS is to allow for any reprocessing of granules before the fire product is generated).
-The third reason is that MODAPS Aqua data are processed with the definitive ephemeris downloaded from the satellite (this provides the actual location of the satellite, which in turn affects the geolocational accuracy of the MODIS granules).
-Aqua data processed by LANCE uses a predicted ephemeris (updated daily using definitive data).
-The difference in geolocations from the definitive and predicted is checked daily by the LANCE Rapid Response.
+There are 3 key differences between data processed by LANCE FIRMS (MCD14DL) and University of Maryland (MCD14ML).
+The first is the time taken to process the data: data from LANCE are processed in near real-time (within 3 hours of satellite overpass), while FIRMS data from University of Maryland will generally available after a three month lag.
+The second is the “quality assurance” of Level 1B data used to generate the fire product – data from the University of Maryland are quality checked, and sometimes reprocessed at a later date if some problems are found with specific granules (the reason for the 3 month lag in making the collection from University of Maryland available via LANCE FIRMS is to allow for any reprocessing of granules before the fire product is generated).
+The third reason is that University of Maryland Aqua data are processed with the definitive ephemeris downloaded from the satellite (this provides the actual location of the satellite, which in turn affects the geolocational accuracy of the MODIS granules).
+Aqua data processed by LANCE FIRMS uses a predicted ephemeris (updated daily using definitive data).
+The difference in geolocations from the definitive and predicted is checked daily by the LANCE FIRMS.
 The difference is usually in the range of 50-100m.
 In cases where it exceeds 400m (only happens during certain spacecraft maneuvers), affected data are reprocessed with the definitive data the next day.
-Users are encouraged to use MODAPS Collection 5 for any historical analysis.
+Users are encouraged to use the University of Maryland Collection 5 for any historical analysis.

 Can you notify me when a fire occurs in my area of interest?